pmndrs/react-three-fiber/readme.md

 ## Reducing bundle-size

 Threejs is quite heavy and tree-shaking doesn't yet yield the results you would hope for atm.
-But you can always create your own export-file and alias the "three" towards it.
+But you can always create your own export-file and alias "three" towards it.
 This way you can reduce it to 80-50kb, or perhaps less, depending on what you need.

 Gist: https://gist.github.com/drcmda/974f84240a329fa8a9ce04bbdaffc04d